 The 3,200 m² spa uses KOS Paris and Valmont treatments across 14 massage rooms, with an indoor pool, an outdoor vitality pool and a fragrant garden.

-Dining: Le Faventia is the fine-dining restaurant (we always re-confirm its current Michelin status before sending you our recommendations); Le Gaudina is gastronomic, Le Tousco is Mediterranean, Les Caroubiers is the relaxed pool-side option, and Le Pitchoun is a dedicated children's buffet for under-12s.
+Dining: Le Faventia is the fine-dining restaurant; Le Gaudina is gastronomic, Le Tousco is Mediterranean, Les Caroubiers is the relaxed pool-side option, and Le Pitchoun is a dedicated children's buffet for under-12s.

-Can we visit Saint-Tropez, Cannes and Nice from here?
+Can we visit Saint-Tropez, Cannes and the Riviera from here?
 How long does it take?

 Yes — this is one of the great strengths of the location: